 At Virginia Natural Gas, our priority is the safety of our customers and our employees.
-We are committed to maintaining a safe and reliable natural gas pipeline infrastructure that serves the needs of customers, including emergency preparedness.
+We are committed to maintaining safe and reliable natural gas pipeline infrastructure that serves the needs of customers, including emergency preparedness, and work closely with local and regional emergency response officials located near our pipeline facilities to meet or exceed regulations and best practices.

 Natural gas companies, including Virginia Natural Gas, install above ground pipeline markers to indicate the approximate location of buried large diameter, high pressure gas transmission lines.
 These line markers display the name of the pipeline operator and the telephone number where the operator can be reached in case of an emergency.
 Line markers are placed at public road crossings except in urban areas.
 Pipeline markers and warning signs indicate only the presence of a pipeline.
 They should not be used or relied upon to determine the exact location of the pipeline.